SFDO-Community/declarative-lookup-rollup-summaries/docs/Installation/index.md

   - Uses the child trigger to immediately calculate rollups
 - Developer
   - Allows you to call DLRS from your own apex without using the DLRS trigger

+### Calculation Sharing Mode

+Calculation Sharing Mode determines whether Salesforce sharing configurations should be taken into account when the rollup calculates. **User** mode will calculate all records visible to the user who triggered the rollup calculation. **System** mode will calculate all records regardless of the current User’s access.